min2ha/ukwa-site/content/target/16765/index.en.md

   "subject": "UK General Election 2015"
 }

-# National Union of Teachers (NUT): A manifesto for the 2015 general election: Stand Up for Education

 The National Union of Teachers (NUT) is a trade union for school teachers in England, Wales, the Channel Islands and the Isle of Man.
 It is a member of the Trades Union Congress.
 The Union recruits only qualified teachers and those training to be qualified teachers into membership.